NationalUniversitySystem/dev-knowledge-hub/docs/workflows/local-environment-import.md

 1) Check all prerequisites required in the WPVIP documentation. i.e. VIP-CLI, Docker Desktop, etc.

 2) Clone our site's [Github repo](https://github.com/wpcomvip/nu-sip-org) to your local computer.
 Ideally to your desktop or somewhere that is easy to access.
+	- Note: Since our site repo's are private, you will need to git clone via SSH.
+You'll need to configure your github account with an SSH key first.

 3) Via command line, run `vip @1570.production dev-env create --slug=sip-org` to create your local dev environment.
 	- This launches the VIP dev env setup wizard